jm33-m0/mec/README.md

 ## requirements

-- GNU/Linux or MacOS, fully tested under [Kali Linux (Rolling, 2017)](https://www.kali.org), Ubuntu Linux (16.04 LTS) and Fedora 25 (it will work on other distros too as long as you have dealt with all deps)
+- GNU/Linux or MacOS, WSL (Windows Subsystem Linux), fully tested under [Kali Linux (Rolling, 2017)](https://www.kali.org), Ubuntu Linux (16.04 LTS) and Fedora 25 (it will work on other distros too as long as you have dealt with all deps)
 - `proxychains4` (in `$PATH`), used by exploiter, requires a working socks5 proxy (you can modify its config in `mec.py`)
 - Java is required when using Java deserialization exploits, you might want to install `openjdk-8-jre` if you haven't installed it yet
 - python packages (not complete, as some third-party scripts might need other deps as well):